chaitjo/Perceptron/README.md

 # Learning Boolean Functions
 A boolean function is a two-class classification problem- the inputs are binary and the output is 1 if the corresponding function value is true and 0 otherwise.

 Functions like AND and OR are linearly separable and are solvable using the perceptron.
 A perceptron implementing the AND function can be found in the `/res` folder.
-OR can also be implemented by [modifying](https://github.com/ckjoshi9/Perceptron#usage) the `trainingData.txt` file.
+The OR can also be implemented by [modifying](https://github.com/ckjoshi9/Perceptron#usage) the `trainingData.txt` file.

 Functions like XOR cannot be solved with the simple perceptron because their graphs are not linearly separable.
 Hence, there is no single line/hyperplane that can divide the input space into two classes.
 Note that a [multilayer perceptron (MLP)](https://en.wikipedia.org/wiki/Multilayer_perceptron) can be used to solve problems like the XOR.